nsmryan/zig_ccsds_primary_header/README.md

 libraries I've written in those languages.

+This library contains a potential solution for bit field definitions which pack in the opposite order from Zig bit fields.
+This should be generally applicable when faced with this problem- essentially you break the bitfield into separate structures along byte-aligned sequences of fields, swap their order in the definition, and then byte swap before and after accessing their fields.

+I would be interested in other solutions- this repository establishes that at least this solution works, but better ones likely exist.

 ## Primary Header Layout
 The CCSDS Primary Header is a simple binary packet header containing three sections, each of which is two bytes, which is referred to as a 'word':